FjjDessoyCaraballo/minishell/README.md

-# minishell
+# Minishell

 ## Description
 This project is meant to replicate some basic core parts of bash shell.
+In this minimal version one can execute commands with pipes and redirections.

 ## Usage
 1. Initialize the program with ```./minishell```